UPPMAX/UPPMAX-documentation/docs/software/julia.md

 julia> Pkg.status()
 ```

 You can load (using/import) ANY package from both local and central installation irrespective to which environment you activate.
-However, the setup is that your package is prioritized if there are similar names.
+However, the setup is that your package is prioritised if there are similar names.

 ### Start an installation locally